shirshgh/qt_mstry/README.md

 tic-tac-toe via Q learning by mstry

 Description:
-Q Learning networking, params: N,K.
+Q Learning network for TIC-TAC-TOE game, params: N,K.
 Where NXN is the board/grid dimensions K is critera of horizontal, vertical, or diagonal row zise to win.
 Example:
 •	N = 3 k = 3